 Other tips for the first year:

 - Pray for the couple each day, by name.

 - Pass along informative articles about marriage.
 Marriage research is booming, and much of it can be of practical help to couples.
 For the latest updates, check out Marriage in the News.

 - Make a habit of remembering the couple’s anniversary, beginning with the first.

 The early years

-Since most divorces occur within the first five years of marriage, ongoing support for the newlyweds is crucial.
-This can be a time of transition for many newlyweds, as they buy a house, have their first child, and move forward in their careers.
+Since many divorces occur within the first five years of marriage, ongoing support for the newlyweds is crucial.
+This can be a time of transition for many newlyweds, as they may buy a house, have their first child, and/or move forward in their careers.
 Even positive events, however, can cause stress in a marriage.
 The wedding may seem a distant memory by now, but the need for support continues.
 A few tips:

-- Offer to babysit so the couple can enjoy an occasional date night.
+- If the couple has children, offer to babysit so they can enjoy an occasional date night.
 See our low-cost and no-cost date ideas.

 - Encourage the couple to attend a weekend retreat.
 Some dioceses and parishes sponsor couples’ retreats, or check the schedule of local retreat houses.

-- Books on Christian parenting make great gifts.
+- Books on Christian parenting make great gifts for parents.